 - If used in excess, charcoal can damage tooth enamel with its abrasiveness.

 - If you’re pregnant or nursing, consult a doctor before starting activated charcoal treatments.

 - If your teeth or gums become irritated, stop using charcoal right away.

 - Brush very gently when using charcoal.

 - Ask a doctor if activated charcoal will interfere with medicines you are taking.

 Have you tried activated charcoal for teeth whitening?
 Let us know which methods worked best for you!
+Have you also tried other home remedies for teeth whitening such as turmeric?
 Share your experience in the comments section below.

 Image – Dan Dickinson at Flickr